chromikmaciej/pgee/NOTES.md

 > [!NOTE]
 > -a makes -r and -p unnecessary, but using them together is harmless

-# Lists all systemd unit files and shows only the lines that contain "postgresql"
+### Lists all systemd unit files and shows only the lines that contain "postgresql"

 ```
 systemctl list-unit-files | grep postgres
 ```
-# Prints the full systemd unit file for postgresql-17.service
+### Prints the full systemd unit file for postgresql-17.service

 ```
 systemctl cat postgresql-17.service
 ```

+# Creating a new, empty, encrypted database